e-picas/markdown-extended/CONTRIBUTING.md

 can commit our development features to let users using a clone test and improve them.

 When the work gets a stable stage, it seems to be time to build and publish a new release.
-This is done by creating a tag named like `vX.Y.Z[-status]`[^1] from the "master" branch after having merged the "dev" one in.
+This is done by creating a tag named like `vX.Y.Z[-status]` from the "master" branch after having merged the "dev" one in.
+Please see the [Semantic Versioning](http://semver.org/) work by Tom Preston-Werner for more info about the release version name construction rules.

 How-tos
 -------

+All the dependencies used here are installed as "dev-dependencies" by Composer running:

+    $ php composer.phar install --dev

 ### Generate the "PHAR" archive

 To automatically re-generate the "markdown-extended.phar" file from current version, you can use:

-    ~$ php bin/mde-dev make-phar
+    $ php bin/mde-dev make-phar

+The archive's content can be extracted and check running:

+    $ php bin/mde-dev check-phar

 ### Generate the man-page

 To automatically re-generate the manpages of the package, you can use:

-    ~$ php bin/mde-dev make-manpage-3
+    $ php bin/mde-dev make-manpage-3
-    ~$ php bin/mde-dev make-manpage-7
+    $ php bin/mde-dev make-manpage-7
-    ~$ php bin/mde-dev make-manpages    # this will run both
+    $ php bin/mde-dev make-manpages    # this will run both

 To generate them manually, you can run:

-    ~$ bin/markdown-extended -f man -o bin/markdown-extended.3.man doc/MANPAGE.md
+    $ bin/markdown-extended -f man -o bin/markdown-extended.3.man doc/MANPAGE.md
-    ~$ man ./bin/markdown-extended.3.man
+    $ man ./bin/markdown-extended.3.man
-    ~$ bin/markdown-extended -f man -o bin/markdown-extended.7.man doc/DOCUMENTATION.md
+    $ bin/markdown-extended -f man -o bin/markdown-extended.7.man doc/DOCUMENTATION.md
-    ~$ man ./bin/markdown-extended.7.man
+    $ man ./bin/markdown-extended.7.man

+### Check dependencies

+The package is integrated in [Version Eye](https://www.versioneye.com/user/projects/550e3650bc1c12efc3000067) to check if its dependencies are up-to-date.

 ### Generate the documentation

+The app's API documentation is generated with [Sami](https://github.com/FriendsOfPHP/Sami).

 You can (re-)generate a full PHP documentation, at any time, running:

-    ~$ php bin/sami.php update sami.config.php
+    $ php bin/sami.php update sami.config.php

-The documentation is built in the `phpdoc/` directory in the package, and requires a temporary directory for its generation that is configured on:
+The documentation is built in the `phpdoc/` directory in the package, and requires a temporary directory for its generation that is configured on `../tmp/cache/markdown-extended/`.

-    path/to/markdown-extended/../tmp/cache/markdown-extended/

 You can modify this setting editing the `sami.config.php` file.

 ### Launch unit-tests

+The unit-testing of the app is handled with [PHPUnit](https://phpunit.de/).

 You can verify that your package passes all tests running:

-    ~$ php bin/phpunit
+    $ php bin/phpunit

-All tests are stored in the `tests/` directory of the package.
+All tests are stored in the `tests/` directory of the package and the configuration file used by PHPUnit is `phpunit.xml.dist` at the root of the package.

-Note that the package is integrated with [Travis CI](http://travis-ci.org/).
+Note that the package is integrated in [Travis CI](https://travis-ci.org/piwi/markdown-extended/builds).

+### Fix coding standards errors

+You can check and fix code writing errors using [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) by running:

+    $ php bin/php-cs-fixer fix -v

+This tool loads and uses the `.php_cs` configuration file by default.

-### Mess detection
+### Mess detection & code quality

+App's code "mess" can be tested with [PHP Mess Detector](http://phpmd.org/).

 You can check code mess running:

-    ~$ php bin/phpmd src text codesize
+    $ php bin/phpmd src text codesize

+Note that the package is integrated in [Code Climate](https://codeclimate.com/github/piwi/markdown-extended).

 Coding rules
 ------------

+You MUST follow the [PHP Standard Recommendations](http://www.php-fig.org/).

+Always keep in mind the followings:

 -   use space (no tab) ; 1 tab = 4 spaces ; this is valid for all languages
 -   comment your work (just enough)
 -   in case of error in a PHP script, ALWAYS throw one of the `MarkdownExtended\Exception`s with a message

-[^1]: Please see the [Semantic Versioning](http://semver.org/) work by Tom Preston-Werner for more info about the release version name construction rules.

 ----